sporkd/mongoid-metastamp/README.md

 Querying
 =========================

-Since the `time` meta-field is the default, it can be queried as `timestamp`:
+Since the `time` meta-field is the default, it can be queried as just `timestamp`:

 ```ruby
 good_old_days = Day.where(:timestamp.lt => 20.years.ago)